 About the Legal Department

-The OCCC’s legal department consists of four attorneys and two legal assistants.
+The OCCC’s legal department consists of three attorneys and two paralegals.
 The legal department provides legal support to the agency by bringing enforcement actions, performing legal research, drafting rules and advisory bulletins, tracking legislation, and processing public information requests.
 We are routinely asked to interpret and apply the Texas Finance Code and the Texas Constitution.
 Our legal research deals with credit law, contract law, consumer law, secured transactions, administrative law, constitutional law, federal preemption, and criminal law.

 The legal department’s enforcement actions include license denials, license revocations, administrative penalties, and injunctions.
 When a respondent requests a hearing, the hearing is conducted before an administrative law judge at the State Office of Administrative Hearings.